How We Make Natural Soap & Shampoo Bars

 Soap was the first natural skin care product that I learned to make using a little mold that produced only 8 bars.
 After 15 years, my skin has become so accustomed to the gentle, mild lather that anything else makes my skin dry and itchy.

-Have you ever wondered how we make natural soaps and shampoo bars without using any artificial fragrances, artificial colors, or detergents like sulfates?
+Have you ever wondered how we make natural soaps without using any artificial fragrances, artificial colors, or detergents like sulfates?

 Chagrin Valley Natural Soaps and Shampoo Bars are handcrafted in small batches using the old-fashioned Cold Process Method, which means that the soap batter is not heated by any external means.

 Real soap is the result of a natural chemical process called saponification, in which an acid (the fats--oils and butters) and a base or alkaline (sodium hydroxide--which is lye) dissolved in a liquid, are combined together to form a salt (soap), glycerin and a bit of water.
 The naturally occurring glycerin that helps moisturize your skin, is a by-product of the saponification process.

 Consumers who do not understand the chemistry of soap making may be concerned with ingredients like "lye" and "sodium hydroxide."
 As a result, some soap makers will not use theses words in their ingredients list.
 Instead they use the words "saponified oils" which simply means that the oils are mixed with a lye liquid solution.

 I know you are asking…is there lye in my soap?
 The answer is NO!

 Real soap cannot be made without lye (sodium hydroxide).
 Any "lathering soap-type product" made without sodium hydroxide is not soap, it is a detergent.
 Detergents are fine as household cleaners, but do you really want to bathe using ingredients that are used to clean floors or dishes?